Multiscale-Genomics/mg-process-fastq/README.md

 # MNase-Seq Analysis
 A set of scripts that can get run on the COMPS infrastructure to process the MNase-Seq data and produce peak calls.
+This uses the iNPS package for teh peak calling.

 ## COMPS Code
 `process_mnaseseq.py`